 Accommodations and Meals: Built in a typical Corrientes style, the lodge enjoys a spectacular panoramic view of the vast wetlands.
 It accommodates up to 10 guests in five large rooms, each with a private entrance, private bath, two double beds and air conditioning.
 A separate building, attached by covered galleries, accommodates the spacious living room, bar and dining room, each with tall doors which open up to the wide veranda.

 The lodge was designed to respect the traditional local architecture while offering all of the comforts of a contemporary hotel.
 A fly-tying table, shaded veranda with hammocks, daily maid and laundry service and 20-meter pool are available to all guests.
 The lodge has a fly shop fully equipped with flies, rods, reels, lines and clothing.

 Pira lodge offers wonderful cuisine based on local meats, fresh vegetables and delicious desserts paired with a wonderful selection of Argentine wines.
 A traditional Argentine Asado (BBQ) is held weekly where guests can sample different cuts of meat and wonderful salads.
 Breakfast is served al fresco during part of the season, and full cooked breakfast is available, together with fresh fruit, yogurts, home-baked bread and jams and a selection of cereals.

-Included: Accommodations, meals and beverages including beer, wine and alcohol at the lodge, fishing license, guided fishing, fishing equipment.
+Included: Accommodations, meals and beverages including beer, wine and alcohol at the lodge, loaner fishing equipment (rods, reels and line), guided fishing, fishing equipment.

-Not Included: International and domestic airfare, accommodations/meals/transfers in Buenos Aires, transfer from Mercedes to the lodge, flies and gratuities.
+Not Included: International and domestic airfare, accommodations/meals/transfers in Buenos Aires, transfer from Mercedes, Corrientes or Resistancia to the lodge, flies, fishing license and gratuities.

 Species: Freshwater Dorado